Goddess of Victory: Nikke: Development and release

 Nikke was developed by South Korean-based studio Shift Up working with Level Infinite, a publishing brand of Tencent Games.
 Development began between 2017 and 2018 with an internal planning competition of which one idea was selected to be the predecessor of the game.
 It was originally planned to be played from a first-person perspective but later was changed to incorporate battle poses inspired by the Gears of War series.

 Shift Up's CEO Kim Hyung-tae, who was responsible for the production and illustrations of the game, said in an interview with IGN Japan that the battle environment features life-size models using Live2D, instead of chibi-style characters, to amplify sex appeal.
 Contributing composers include Hiroyuki Sawano, who produced one of the game's theme songs.
 Shift Up and Level Infinite hosted closed beta tests for the global version between the announcement and its release, allowing selected registrants to test out the game mechanics.
 The game contains voice-overs in English, Japanese and Korean.

 Shift Up first revealed Nikke along with Stellar Blade at the Crank in Showcase event in 2019, with several trade exhibitions being held ahead of its launch, such as at BEXCO and Tokyo Game Show.
 The game was initially planned to be released worldwide for Android and iOS in 2020, but it was rescheduled and officially released on November 4, 2022.
 A Microsoft Windows version of the game was released on February 15, 2023, with, soon later, a brand collaboration with manga series Chainsaw Man that introduced characters therefrom as playable characters.
 The game has since collaborated with the RPG Nier: Automata in September of the same year and the anime Re:Zero in March 2024.
+Other collaborations throughout the rest of 2024 and 2025 have included Shift Up's own console game Stellar Blade, the anime Neon Genesis Evangelion, and Capcom's Resident Evil franchise.

+On May 16th 2026, an animated spin-off of the series called Outpost: Off-Duty Tales was announced.
+Its first episode, "The Counters", was released on YouTube and Twitter on May 22nd.
+The next episode, "Marian" was released on June 7th.